 The plan may also include the opportunity to address the following aspects of delivery:

-The plan isn’t set in stone; if you change your mind, tell your team and they can adjust.
+The plan isn’t set in stone; if you change your mind just say so and your team can adjust.
 Sometimes, your wishes for birth can’t be fulfilled due to the countless other variables at play during your labor.

-Your health care provider is the best person to review your wishes with you and prepare for these possibilities.
+Your provider is the best person to review your wishes with you and prepare for these possibilities.